aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert WORD to XLSB arises when they need to add a feature within their application that can automate the conversion process.
+WORD files are widely used for creating documents, reports, and other types of content.
+XLSB is a binary file format used by Microsoft Excel for storing spreadsheet data.
+Converting WORD to XLSB allows the user to access the data in a spreadsheet format, making it easier to analyze and manipulate.

+<h2>How Aspose.Total Helps for Word to XLSB Conversion</h2>
-For a Python developer, who is trying to add a WORD to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from WORD to XLSB.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert WORD file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to help developers in their task.
+It also supports various versions of Microsoft Excel, including XLSB.

 {{% /blocks/products/pf/feature-page-summary %}}